Moving to Cyprus?

 Moving to Cyprus

 In fact, locals and expats enjoy the warmest climate in the entire European Union in one of the sunniest places around, with over 320 days of sunshine per year.
-Unfortunately, this fact also has its downsides, as the island suffers from a near-constant freshwater shortage.
-However, if you are not moving to Cyprus to work in the agricultural sector or in hydrotechnology, this will most probably not influence your everyday life.
+Cyprus is also ranked among the regions with the healthiest climates worldwide.
+Unfortunately, the island suffers from a near-constant freshwater shortage.
+However, if you are not moving to Cyprus to work in the agricultural sector or in hydro technology, this will most probably not influence your everyday life.

-If you have already done your homework before you decided to move to Cyprus, you will be well aware that since 1974, the island has de facto been divided into two parts: the sovereign state of the Republic of Cyprus, and the Turkish republic of Northern Cyprus.
-This division was the direct consequence of a Turkish invasion of the island, following political turbulences which disrupted the coexistence of Greek and Turkish Cypriots under one flag.
+If you have already done your homework before you decided to move to Cyprus, you will be well aware that since 1974, the island has been divided into two parts: the sovereign state of the Republic of Cyprus, and the Turkish Republic of Northern Cyprus, a self-declared state.

 The division is still in force today, with a UN-controlled buffer zone separating the two parts.
-Turkey remains the only country in the world which acknowledges the Turkish Republic of Northern Cyprus, a fact which has caused the northern parts of the island — about 40% of the total area — to be heavily dependent on aid from the Turkish mainland.
+Turkey remains the only country in the world to acknowledge the Turkish Republic of Northern Cyprus, a fact which has caused the northern part of the island — about 40% of the total area — to be heavily dependent on aid from the Turkish mainland.

 In general, expats opt against settling in the Turkish part of the island.
-Which is, of course, not to say that northern Cyprus is devoid of a charm of its own.
-However, its lack of international recognition and its dependence on Turkey are the main reasons why foreign residents prefer moving to Cyprus’s southern half.
+This is, of course, not to say that Northern Cyprusis devoid of a charm of its own.
+However, its lack of international recognition and its dependence on Turkey are the main reasons why foreign residents prefer moving to the island’s southern half.

 Security Advice for Cyprus

-However, you should make sure to never try to cross the border between the two parts of the island at any other point than the few designated border crossings, for example in Nicosia, and absolutely never take pictures of any official or military institutions or personnel.
-While signs to this effect exist, they might not be everywhere, and it is wisest to just pass on taking photos when in doubt, or your move to Cyprus may take a rather unpleasant turn.
+Also, you should never try to cross the border between the two parts of the island at any other point than the few designated border crossings, for example in Nicosia at the Ledra Palace and Ledra Street checkpoints, and absolutely never take pictures of any official or military institutions or personnel.
+While signs to this effect exist, they might not be everywhere, and it is wisest not to take any photos when in doubt, or your move to Cyprus may take a rather unpleasant turn.